 Psalm 55:22 ESV

-What are the Characteristics of a Foolish Women?
+What are the Characteristics of a Foolish Woman?

 We assume that ‘foolish’ refers to a woman who has intentionally put her mind to ‘tearing down’ a home.
 Yet, I think we need to go a step further.
-There are few women that sit down to destroy her home.
+There are few women that sit down to destroy their homes.

 Yet, there are many of us who face complacency, exhaustion, and poor time management; all of which can bring down a home in a foolish way.